 On Tuesday, the two Russian TU-95 Bear bombers once again flew into the Alaskan Air Defense and Identification Zone, according to two US defense officials.
 The closest the bombers came was 36 nautical miles off the mainland Alaskan coast, and they flew 745 nautical miles southwest of Anchorage.

-was described by a US military official as safe and professional and took place about 100 miles from Kodiak Island.
+The first encounter was described by a US military official as safe and professional and took place about 100 miles from Kodiak Island.

 US military officials downplayed Monday’s midair interaction as “nothing out of the ordinary” and “not dissimilar from what we’ve seen in the past with respect to Russian long-range aviation.”